-California Proposition 65 Warning: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the compounds, chemicals known to the state of California to cause cancer and reproductive harm.
+California Proposition 65 Warning: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the state of California to cause cancer and reproductive harm.
 Wash hands after handling.

 NOTE: Do not leave the shoreline plugged in during storage.
 Follow regular battery inspection and maintenance.